-The Executive Committee divides the ESG-related objectives outlined in the company's strategic plan into targets for the executives.
+The Executive Committee divides the ES-G-related objectives outlined in the company's strategic plan into targets for the executives.
 The ESG Committee then tracks the progress towards these targets.

 Among the targets

 being assessed are

 those pertaining

 to acquiring

 ISO 14001, ISO

-45001 (work
+45001 (work in

-in progress),

-GPTW, GRI,
+progress), GPTW,

-GHG Protocol,
+GRI, GHG Protocol

-EcoVadis,

-and WCM
+and EcoVadis.

-certifications.